Hashir-Akbar/Learn-JavaScript/README.md

-# JavaScript Books 📚
+# Learn JavaScript 📚

-List of **JavaScript Books** highly recommended for developers at all levels.
+List of **JavaScript Resources** highly recommended for developers at all levels.
 Each book is chosen for its quality to strengthen your JavaScript programming skills.

 ---

 ### 📖 Overview

-JavaScript Books is a resource designed to guide developers in building a solid foundation and advancing their JavaScript expertise.
-This list includes books from beginner fundamentals to expert-level.
+Learn JavaScript is a resource designed to guide developers in building a solid foundation and advancing their JavaScript expertise.
+This list includes from beginner fundamentals to expert-level.

 ---